alexei-matveev/grinder/grinder-clj/README.md

     ../grinder-swing-console/src/main/resources/META-INF/net.grinder.console
     ../grinder-console-service/resources/META-INF/net.grinder.console

-The uberjar  will only contain one  resource file named like  that.
+The uberjar,  on the other hand,  will only contain one  resource file named  like  that.
 It  happens  to  be the  Bootstrap  implementation, possibly  unfinished.
-If you edit the uberjar with  vim replacing Bootstrap implementation with the Swing UI  then running the uberjar as above  does launch the Swing UI.
+If  you  edit the  uberjar  with vim  replacing Bootstrap implementation with  the Swing UI, then  running the uberjar as above does launch the Swing  UI.
 To make that deterministic we put a third identically named resource into

     ./resources/META-INF/net.grinder.console